ThomasMis/KENTSTATE-VCD60020-CATALOG-TEMPLATE/README.md

 ## Problem

 Undergraduate VCD majors do not have an authoritative resource for previewing the design outcomes of the courses in the VCD curriculum.
-The existing course catalog only contains textural descriptions.
+The existing course catalog only contains textual descriptions.
 There are no visual examples that illustrate what students will produce.

 ## Solution